Procedures for Brain Autopsy in Prion Diseases

 - Each coronal section should be immediately heat-sealed in a heavy-duty plastic bag.
 The outside of the bag is assumed to be contaminated with prions and other pathogens.
 With fresh gloves or with the help of an assistant wearing uncontaminated gloves, place the bag containing the specimen into another plastic bag, which has an uncontaminated outer surface.

 - The brain slices should be frozen in a -80°C freezer (or, lacking that, in a -20°C freezer).
 It is important that the slices be frozen individually (not piled up) inside plastic bags (to avoid drying) while lying flat on a tray.
 However, they can then be put together in a plastic bag after they are frozen.
 Alternatively, the right half of the brain can remain uncut surrounded by dry ice.
-If you wrap slices to be frozen, please use plastic or aluminum foil, not paper towels.
+If you wrap slices to be frozen, please use plastic or aluminium foil, not paper towels.

 - Cutting and sampling of fixed brains should be performed using BSL-2/BSL-3 precautions as described above until the brain samples are treated with formic acid for 1 hour.
-If paraffin sections are submitted, please cut 1 section 5 micron thick (for H.E.) and 3 sections 8 micron thick (for PrP immunohistochemistry).
+If paraffin sections are submitted, please cut 1 section 5 micron thick (for H.E.) and 3 sections 8 microns thick (for PrP immunohistochemistry).

-NOTE: Please send fixed and frozen tissue samples in separate containers to avoid freezing of the fixed tissue, which can result in artifacts.
+Please send fixed and frozen tissue samples in separate containers to avoid freezing of the fixed tissue, which can result in artifacts.
 See the Shipping Instructions for more information.